That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Sweatcoin Membership Levels Explained

 Yes, Sweatcoin has membership levels, but don't worry!
-You don't have to pay ANY real money to upgrade your account.
+You don't have to upgrade if you don't want to.

 So what are the Sweatcoin membership levels for?